-Good news for those of you who love the antiques offering at Liberty London‘s iconic emporium such as the residency from Les Couilles du Chien, there’s a new launch for the interiors space on four.
-‘Made in India’ celebrates the artisans on India with ‘elevated living spaces with contemporary and vintage Indian designs’.
+The antiques offering at Liberty London‘s iconic emporium has never been better.
+Get your fix at the residency from Les Couilles du Chien and ‘Made in India’, which celebrates the artisans on India with ‘elevated living spaces with contemporary and vintage Indian designs’.

 “Liberty is the chosen resort of the artistic shopper.” – Oscar Wilde